Skulltrail192/One-Core-API-Binaries/README.md

 - Test: Some binaries and documents for testing.

 **The One-Core-API Binaries project consists of the following packages:**
 - Base: One-Core-API base.
-This package is required by all other packages, except Kernel Standalone, and contains all wrappers used in this project (like kernelbase and ntext);
+Main package of One-Core-API and is required by all other packages, except Kernel Standalone, and contains all wrappers used in this project (like kernelbase and ntext);
 - Additional Dlls: Several new dlls introduced in later versions of Windows.
 - API-SET: Contains UCRT dlls based on wine.
 - D3d: D3D runtime (Mainly DX10 and DX11, based on WineD3D);
-- Kernel Standalone: Experimental kernel update.
-Does not depend on the Base package.
-This package cannot be installed alongside any other packages, except App Compat.
 - App Compat: Application compatbility settings, backported from later versions of Windows.
+- Driver Update: Bring updated acpi driver what support ACPI 2.0, new drivers like Storachi (for AHCI driver controllers), NVME
+(for NVME M.2 driver controllers) and USBXHCI (USB 3.0);
+- Branding: New branding system introduced on Windows Vista, required to D3D and Modern Setup packages;
+- Modern Setup: bring support to turn Windows XP/2003 installation  installable using Windows Vista or above Setup engines;

 **One-Core-API allows you to run:**
 - Web Storm 2018;